rbhachu/the-mojo-blog/README.md

 ### -JSON Server via Heroku Remote Server
 <p>To use the remote version of JSON Server, follow the instructions from Heroku [here](https://elements.heroku.com/buttons/eecs130/json-server-heroku).</p>

-<p>In step 2 of the instructions from Heroku, use the db.json file from this repo as a template, sitated at '/data/db.json/'</p>
+<p>In step 2 of the instructions from Heroku, use the db.json file from this repo as a template, sitated at '/data/db.json/', but ignore the instructions in 'How it works' for port settings.</p>

-__JSON File__
+__JSON File example__
 ````json
 {
   "blogs": [